msmanek/getting-a-gig-pm-edition/README.md

 2. Improving a product (ex: how would you improve Instagram?)
 3. Favourite product (ex: what is your favourite product and why?)

+The way you answer these questions is by going through the design process.
+I will not divulge into the details here, but a good place to learn more would be Cracking the PM Interview (see more resources in the [Where to Build Them section](#where-to-build-them)).

-A common question to ask that is a combination of them is the product teardown question, where you are asked to pick your favourite product, to pull it out (like on your phone or something) and then discuss it with your interviewer.
+A common question that is asked is the the product teardown question.
+You are asked to pick your favourite product, to pull it out (like on your phone or something) and then discuss it with your interviewer.
 This can take various forms/routes but some common topics include: talking about what you like about the product, what you do not like, what you would do if you were the product manager for it and the competitive landscape is like.

 ### Misc Questions